 1. Make conceptual understanding a priority

-For students to use mathematics flexibly and grapple with complex problems, they need more than memorized facts and procedures.
+For students to use mathematics flexibly and grapple with complex problems, they need more than facts and procedures.

 They need a deep understanding of mathematical concepts themselves.